maxcurzi/disk-0-madness/README.md

-A game written in Rust for the [WASM-4](https://wasm4.org) fantasy console.
+A game written in Rust for the [WASM-4](https://wasm4.org) fantasy console, published on [itch.io](https://maxcurzi.itch.io/disk-0-madness)

 Pronounce it how you want: "Disco madness" / "Disk O' madness" / "Disk-Zero madness".